sologenic/sologenic-api/README.md

 A JSON-RPC server providing set of API methods to be used by exchanges for fast & easy SOLO currency integration.
 Supposed to be run in private isolated network.

+## Configuration

+Use environment variables for configuration.

+`JSON_RPC_ENDPOINT` – rippled server URL (for testnet use https://s.altnet.rippletest.net:51234).

 ## API reference

 ### `get_balance`